 A tendon injury is often a result of tiny tears which happen over time, although it may seem to occur suddenly.
 Tendinosis is the term used to describe these micro-tears, while tendinitis refers to inflammation of a tendon.
 Sudden injuries often happen due to a tendon becoming weakened over time.
 Tendinopathy symptoms (pain, swelling and stiffness) usually worsen with activity.

 - Steroid injections

-- Surgery (if significant damage is present): Orthopedic surgeons, Dr. Michael Boothby and Dr. Bret Beavers, use the most advanced diagnostic and treatment options available to determine the best course of action for every patient.
+- Surgery (if significant damage is present): The OSMI Orthopedic surgeons use the most advanced diagnostic and treatment options available to determine the best course of action for every patient.
 Read more about current diagnosis and treatment in orthopedics.

 Tendons can also become damaged in conjunction with a deep cut or gash.
 Recovering from a tendon injury can take several weeks or months depending on the severity of the damage.
 You may need to change your activities during the healing process or even long-term.
 Following your OSMI doctor’s recommendations will assist in your speedy recovery.